divio/customer-handbook/project-backups.rst

 Backups are initiated in two different ways:

 * on-demand - when the user requests it
-* scheduled - according to a schedule determined by the project's subscription, by default it is automatically done daily.
+* scheduled - according to a schedule determined by the project's subscription

 Retention policies
 ------------------